Your doctor may offer to prescribe medicines called diuretics for you if you have:

 - anti-arrhythmics (eg flecainide)

-You may also need to stop taking certain vitamin supplements, for example, calcium or vitamin D supplements.
+You may also need to stop taking calcium supplements.
 This is because diuretics can increase the level of calcium in your body, which may in turn affect your kidneys, heart or brain.

 It’s important that you tell your GP about all the medicines you’re taking, both prescribed and over-the-counter.
 He or she can then advise you about what interactions and side-effects they may have with a diuretic.
 Always read the patient information leaflet that comes with your medicine.